MethodsAndPractices/vsteam/.docs/Get-VSTeamField.md

 Get-VSTeamField
 ```

-Returns a complete list of Fields defined for the Organization.
+Returns a complete list of fields defined for the organization.

 ### Example 2
 ```powershell